 How To Get Rid Of Paranoia In Five Easy Steps

 Paranoia is a feeling of intensified sensitivity.
-It is that feeling that something is not right, or that someone is talking about us, cheating on us, or that we are about to be fired.
-If you are reading this article, chances are you have felt at least one of these this week.
+It is the feeling that something is not right, or that someone is talking about us, cheating on us, or that we are about to be fired.
+If you are reading this article, chances are you have felt at least one of these things.
 To be clear, the kind of paranoia discussed in this article is not the kind associated with a psychiatric disorder, such as schizophrenia.
-It is the normal garden variety paranoia brought on by a stress trigger that plagues so many everyday lives.
-However, if left unchecked, it can interfere with our cognitive functioning, our relationships, our work, and can lead to other disturbances, such as anxiety and depression.
+It is the normal garden-variety paranoia brought on by a stress trigger that plagues our everyday lives.
+However, if left unchecked, it can interfere with our cognitive functioning, relationships, work and can lead to other mental health disturbances, such as anxiety and depression.

-Sometimes, when we experience paranoia, it is due to a repressed fear we have that has decided to assert itself.
+Sometimes, when we experience paranoia, it is due to a repressed fear we have that has decided to come up within us.
 We may have the fear that, for example, we have a devastating illness, like cancer.
 We become paranoid and every little bump and bruise becomes a symptom.
-The simple fix to ridding oneself of this uncomfortable suspicion that has grown into paranoia is to see a doctor.
+The logical solution to ridding oneself of this uncomfortable suspicion that has grown into paranoia is to see a doctor.
 By obtaining credible information, we can lay our paranoia regarding the health issue to rest.
-This is a simple fix, but if we apply this method, this brand of logic to other areas of our lives, we will be able to allay fears and put paranoia to rest.
+This is a seemingly easy fix, and if we apply this method, this brand of logic to other areas of our lives, we may be able to allay fears and put paranoia to rest.

-Now for the hard part.
-Sometimes our fears are substantiated, and we have a deep down feeling they will be.
-So, we avoid confirming our suspicions because we are not ready to face our validated suspicion as truth.
-The feelings associated with this type of suspicion can overtake us and cause us to make irrational decisions, or say irrational things to the object of our suspicion.
-A simple suspicion that sometimes we may ascribe to intuition turns into paranoia, and begins to eat us away; and it will, from the inside out.
+Now for the hard part; sometimes our fears are substantiated, and we have a deep down feeling they will be.
+So, we avoid confirming our suspicions because we are not ready to face our validated hunch as the truth.
+The feelings associated with this type of suspicion can overtake us and cause us to make rash decisions, or say irrational things to the object of our suspicion.
+A simple suspicion that sometimes we may attribute to intuition turns into paranoia, and begins to eat us away; and it will, from the inside out.

-Jolie begins to create scenarios in her head of where her boyfriend is, and with whom.
-She begins to retroactively look for evidence in past conversations.
+Jolie begins to create scenarios in her mind of where her boyfriend is, and with whom.
+She begins to look for evidence in their past conversations retroactively.
 At first, she asks herself logical questions, like if maybe he told her he was working on a project and would have some late nights, but she has forgotten it.
-In their limited conversations, she may ask about work, but in a non-specific way.
+In their limited conversations, she may ask about work, but in a vague way.

 After another week goes by, her boyfriend is coming home again at the usual time, but instead of being able to enjoy time with him, she is obsessing over the nights he was late.
 She begins to feel paranoid if he looks at his phone, or gets a call, or sends a text.
-She begins to lose sleep and avoids having sex with him, because she is convinced he was cheating on her.
-She is afraid to ask him outright because she is afraid two things will happen; 1) He will tell her the truth and her world will chatter; 2) He will lie and she will be left feeling this way forever.
+She starts to lose sleep and avoids having sex with him because she is convinced he was cheating on her.
+She is afraid to ask him outright because she is afraid two things will happen; 1) He will tell her the truth and her world will shatter and 2) He will lie, and she will be left feeling this way forever.

 Steps Jolie can take to allay her fears: